 Poor pipework installation can spoil the final look of your lovely new radiator.
 However this can be easily avoided by planning the pipework with your plumber beforehand.
 Some solutions may cost a little more but are well worth it in the long run.

 If you’re placing the new radiators in the same position as old ones then chose a length which is as close as possible to your existing ones so that the pipe connections are the same.
 If this isn’t possible, then discuss with your installer how the pipework can be made to look as neat as possible (this can be simple as careful readjustment of floorboards).
-Or consider ordering a made-to-measure size that will fit exactly - delivery times will be longer but the lasting appearance will be much improved.
+Or consider ordering a bespoke size that will fit exactly - delivery times will be longer but the lasting appearance will be much improved.

 Often central heating pipes come from the floor and connecting these to a tall, vertical radiator, which is positioned higher up the wall, can result in unattractive lengths of pipework.
 One alternative is to sink the pipework into the wall as you would with electric cables.
 Your plumber may charge you a bit more for this but the end result should be worth it.
 For shorter lengths (under 300mm) consider using our chromed pipe and shroud kit.